-Researchers don’t know what causes ASD.
+Experts don’t know what causes ASD.
 It may be caused by certain genes.
-A child
+A child with

-with ASD may also have problems with the structure of the brain or with certain chemicals
+ASD may also have problems with their brain structure or with certain chemicals in

-in the brain.
-Researchers do know that ASD is not caused by what a parent does to
+the brain.
+Researchers do know that ASD is not caused by what a parent does to raise

-Much less commonly, other things that may cause ASD include:
+Much less often, other things that may cause ASD include:

 Which children are at risk for ASD?

 The disorder happens much more often in boys than girls.
 Four to 5 times as many boys